Getting Started with NVIDIA NeMo RL + LLM

 -

-Industry demand - The job posting wasn't a fluke.
-Companies are building agents that need RL-trained decision making
+Industry requirement - The job posting wasn't a fluke.
+Companies are building agents that need RL-trained decision-making

 -